 Visual MODFLOW Flex only supports extracting subgrids from Finite Difference grids.
-USG and Finite Element extracted subgrids are not supported.
+USG and Finite Element grids do not support extracted subgrids.

 The model on the grid you are trying to extract a subgrid from must have been translated and run to completion and only the following engines are supported: